jackhopping/recipes_analysis/README.md

 From this permutation test, I calculated a p-value of 0.0.
 At the 1% significance level, I can reject the null hypothesis and can conclude that the missingness of the `rating` column is dependent on the `nsteps` column.

 ## Hypothesis Testing

+The question that I aim to answer in the hypthosis testing section is the question I stated at the beginning of my analysis: What is the relationship between the number of steps a recipe has and the recipe's rating?

+In order to answer this question, I first want to look at the distribution of `n_steps` and `rating`.
+This plot is also shown the [bivariate analysis](#bivariate-analysis) section, but I embedded it again for reference below:

+<iframe src="assets/rating-vs-steps.html" width=800 height=600 frameBorder=0></iframe>

+The plot shows a weak positive relationship between the number of steps and the average rating of each recipe.
+From this plot, I hypothesize that recipes with more steps will have higher average ratings.

+In my univariate analysis of the `n_steps` column I found that most recipes have between 3 and 12 steps.
+For